barceloco/pajamas/README.md

 # pajamas
-Fancy clothes for jupyter notebooks to sleep in.
+Fancy light clothes for jupyter notebooks to sleep in.